What is the Wisconsin Server Minimum Wage?

 If you took just two weeks off a year and worked for 50 weeks you could potentially earn $32,000 before taxes.
 If you decided to take 3 weeks off per year then you could potentially earn 49 x $640 = $31,360 for the year.
 This, of course, is before Wisconsin income tax has been deducted and any federal taxes that you may incur on your income.

-The above calculations are just averages to give you an idea of roughly what you could earn as a Wisconsin server.
 The most important aspects of how much you can earn will depend on how good you are at your job, your experience level, what type of food/beverage establishment you work at, and how busy the restaurant/cafe/hotel or bar is.

-Also, many tipped employees that work at restaurants or similar establishments are willing to work more than 40 hours per week which may make them qualify for overtime pay.
 You also need to be working at a business that has enough work to keep you busy for 40 cumulative hours of shifts each week to potentially earn a good living as a tipped worker.

 Final Thoughts